In this activity, students build model cars to investigate the function of safety features such as seatbelts and crumple zones.

 Car physics and Newton's laws of motion has short, simple explanations of physics concepts and how they relate to vehicle safety.

 See how far vehicle safety has come in this NZ Transport Agency video.
-It shows a 1998 Corolla crashing into a 2015 Corolla.
+It shows a head-on crash between a one-star and five-star car.